LiyangSong/Advertisement-CTR-Prediction/proposal.md

 ##### 1. Define the objective in business terms.

-The goal is to increase the accuracy of targeted advertising so that the rate of return on advertising can be maximized and the cost of advertising can be minimized.
-In order to reach this goal, we will try to find the best model for the CTR (Click-Through Rate) prediction.
+- The goal is to increase the efficiency of targeted advertising by accurately predicting the likelihood of a user clicking on an advertisement, enabling improved return on investment (ROI) and lower cost on advertising.
+In order to reach this goal, we will try to find the best model for the `CTR (Click-Through Rate)` prediction.

+- CTR is a ratio showing how often people who see ads or free product listing end up clicking it.
+CTR is the number of clicks that an ad receives divided by the number of times the ad is shown: `clicks ÷ impressions = CTR`.
+For example, if one ad had 5 clicks and 100 impressions, then the CTR would be 5%.

 ##### 2. How will your solution be used?

-In this project, we want to analyze the advertising system and improve the effectiveness of advertisements with the use of 2020 DIGIX Advertisement CTR Prediction Dataset.
-The aim of our project is to build a model that improve Advertising CTR prediction.
-The model will be used to identify which types of customers are more likely to check ad contents.
+In this project, we want to use 2020 DIGIX Advertisement CTR Prediction dataset to build a model that improves advertising CTR prediction.
+The model can be integrated into the advertising serving system and will be used to predict the likelihood of a click for each available ad.
+And the system can then choose to display ad with the highest predicted CTR to the user, thereby potentially maximizing the actual clicks and revenue.

 ##### 3. How should performance be measured?

-Because the model we built predicts whether a customer will click on an advertisement or product or not, this is a classification model (target value - 0 or 1).
-For classification problems, there are six major performance metrics:
+Because our model predicts whether a customer will click for an advertisement or product or not, this is a classification model (target value - 0 or 1).
+For classification problems, we would consider using ones from the major performance metrics:

 - **Accuracy**: (Number of correct predictions)/(Total number of predictions)